philippstehr/philippstehr.github.io/index.md

 # Philipp Stehr

-I am a political philosopher mainly working on the political theory of the economic sphere.
-I am currently writing a dissertation on business corporations and democracy at Utrecht University where I am part of the [Corporatocracy project](https://businesscorporation.sites.uu.nl/).
+I am a political philosopher working on the political theory of the economic sphere.
+I am particularly interested in what a commitment to democracy means for economic institutions.
+I work at Utrecht University where I am part of the [Corporatocracy project](https://businesscorporation.sites.uu.nl/)

+I have written a dissertation on business corporations and democracy.
+You can find out more about that below.
 I also have research interests in business ethics, the political and social philosophy of resistance and social change, as well as methodological issues in political philosophy around ideal and non-ideal theory and the status of normative vs. empirical statements.

 Before coming to Utrecht I did my BA in Philosophy in Frankfurt and an interdisciplinary MA in "Ethics - Economics, Law and Politics" in Bochum.
 You can find my full CV [here](https://philippstehr.github.io/CV.html).

 In case you are currently listening to me giving a talk, you can find my slides [here](https://philippstehr.github.io/presentations/Presentation.pdf).

-You can also find me on [BlueSky](https://bsky.app/profile/philippstehr.bsky.social).
+You can also find me on [BlueSky](https://bsky.app/profile/philippstehr.bsky.social) or get in touch via e-mail: philippstehr at posteo dot de

 ## Dissertation project